Entries from September 2008 ↓

 - Write about your reaction to the September 11th attack.

 - There were many heroes during the September 11th tragedy.
-Write about a hero or a heroic event that made an impression on you.
+With your parents’ permission, read an account about a hero or a heroic event and write about why it made an impression on you.

 Additional 9/11 Ideas and Resources